Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/monitoring_analytics_security_bp.md

 ### Analytics & Reporting

 - The system generates analytics on operations and finances for decision-makers.
-- For example, it computes the average time to close service requests, the on-time completion rate (what percentage of requests are closed before their SLA due date), engineer utilization (how many requests each engineer handles, or hours worked vs capacity), project profitability (invoices vs costs per project), etc..
+- For example, it computes the average time to close issues, the on-time completion rate (what percentage of issues are closed before their SLA due date), engineer utilization (how many issues each engineer handles, or hours worked vs capacity), project profitability (invoices vs costs per project), etc..
-- Many of these metrics are derived from the transactional data: resolution times from ServiceRequests, financials from Invoices, etc.
+- Many of these metrics are derived from the transactional data: resolution times from Issues, financials from Invoices, etc.

 - The custom backend includes an Analytics module that can aggregate this data on demand.
 - When, say, the General Director wants to see KPIs, they might use the Telegram bot command (e.g., /analytics or specific queries like /project_stats <ProjectID>).
 - The backend will query the ERPNext database for relevant data and compute the metrics.
 - To optimize performance, the system might cache these analytics results in memory or Redis for a short period (e.g., refresh every few hours), so that repeated requests (like daily KPI checks) are fast.
 - The analytics are delivered via the Telegram bot as formatted messages or simple charts.
-- For instance, the Director can get a message: “Open Requests: 5 (Avg age 2.3 days); Month’s Revenue: $50k; Overdue Invoices: 2 clients...” and so forth.
+- For instance, the Director can get a message: “Open Issues: 5 (Avg age 2.3 days); Month’s Revenue: $50k; Overdue Invoices: 2 clients...” and so forth.
 - This gives leadership quick insight without needing to run reports in the ERP UI.

 ### Security Measures